siddhi-io/www/en/docs/docs/query-guide.md

 ```

 !!! tip "Inferred Stream"
-    Here, the `RoomTempStream` and `AnotherRoomTempStream` streams are an inferred streams, which means their stream definitions are inferred from the queries and they can be used same as any other defined stream without any restrictions.
+    Here, the `RoomTempStream` and `AnotherRoomTempStream` streams are an inferred streams, which means their stream definitions are inferred from the queries and hence they can be used the same as any other defined streams without any restrictions.

 ###Value

-Values are typed data, that can be manipulated, transferred and stored.
+Values are typed data, which can be manipulated, transferred, and stored.
 Values can be referred by the attributes defined in definitions such as streams, and tables.

 Siddhi supports values of type `STRING`, `INT` (Integer), `LONG`, `DOUBLE`, `FLOAT`, `BOOL` (Boolean) and `OBJECT`.
 The syntax of each type and their example use as a constant value is as follows,